wxinix/Aimsun.MicroApi4D/README.md

 As of the latest Aimsun version 8.4, Aimsun MicroApi provides 13 predefined call back hooks, together with various other utility functions.

-Aimsun MicroApi enables advanced users to implement sophisticated external logic, for example, non-standard ramp metering, advanced traffic management strategies, adaptive signal control etc. These are not readily available with standard off-the-shelf Aimsun features, but made possible with Aimsun MicroAPIs.
+Aimsun MicroApi enables advanced users to implement sophisticated external logic, for example, non-standard ramp metering, advanced traffic management strategies, adaptive signal control etc. These are not readily available with standard off-the-shelf Aimsun features, but made possible with Aimsun MicroApi.

 An Aimsun MicroApi project will generate a Dynamic Link Library (Dll).
 The Dll is loaded by the Aimsun host during run time before running a simulation replication, and unloaded after the simulation replication finishes.
 The Aimsun-supported programming language is C++ and Python, but a knowledgable develoer can easily port the development in other languages such as Delphi, C#, Java, Swift, Golang, and Fortran, to name just a few.
 And the purpose of this repository is to provide cross-platform Onject Pascal (Delphi) bindings.